 Try to add something new and healthy to your meals for every trigger food you cut out.
 An elimination diet – where the common culprits are removed completely and slowly reintroduced – is the best way to identify and eliminate your personal trigger foods.

 Because some common trigger foods – citrus fruits and coffee – are acidic, some have jumped to the conclusion that the acid in the food is the reason.
-They believe that acidic urine is responsible for symptoms, and that by avoiding acidic foods or supplementing with alkaline foods and beverages that symptoms can be reduced.
+They believe that acidic urine is responsible for symptoms, and that by avoiding acidic foods or supplementing with alkaline foods and beverages that symptoms can be reduced and that this is a valid interstitial cystitis treatment.

 However, the body doesn’t work this way.
 The body maintains an extremely stable pH, regardless of what we ingest.
 The acidity of urine naturally varies throughout the day in order to preserve this healthy pH.